wiegerzuidema/open-voice-pe-custom/README.md

   - Ensure the API encryption key in `secrets.yaml` matches the one used in Home Assistant.
   - Verify Wi-Fi credentials in `secrets.yaml` are correct.
   - Check the mDNS address (`open-voice-pe.local`) resolves correctly on your network.

+## Roadmap
+The following features are planned for future releases:
+- **Follow-Up Responses**: Enable the device to listen for additional commands after a response without requiring the wake word again.
+- **Wake Word Arbitration**: Improve wake word detection reliability by arbitrating between multiple wake word engines or instances.

 ## Contributing
 **For Collaborators**: Clone the repo, create a branch (`git checkout -b feature/your-feature-name`), make/test changes, commit/push (`git push origin feature/your-feature-name`), and submit a pull request for review.